oicr-gsi/somnus/README.md

 Somnus is an application to allow manually inhibiting applications using this mechanism.
 It provides a user interface and REST API to create inhibitions to block services.
-This works is conceptually similar to Alert Manager silences.
+This works conceptually like Alert Manager silences.

 To run a Somnus instance, create a file with all of the `environment` labels and a file with the name of all the `scope` labels you want users to be able to